vallas01/Cardar/README.md

 - Allow users to upload photos from their own local machine instead of providing an HTTP link.
 - Signed in users can upvote on posts and comments
 - Posts will blow up and users will be able to access a post dynamically so that they do not lose their spot in their search.
+- Users can buy and sell cars on the platform.